jasonwoodard/rustbelt/docs/atlas/rust-belt-atlas.md

 - **Diagnostics** (optional): correlation summaries, distributions, outlier detection.

 > Solver can consume either the 2-D V/Y fields with a projection parameter, or a pre-projected 1-D score.

+See the [Atlas CLI reference](./atlas-cli-reference.md) for command syntax, flag defaults, and full schema details.

 ---